AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Hypothesis testing to compare agent performance

-To choose the number of runs $N$ adaptively, we propose to use group sequential testing (GST, see \cite{jennison1999group,gordon1983discrete,pocock1977group,pampallona1994group}).
-GST often makes strong assumptions on the data, in particular it is often assumed that the data is i.i.d.\@ and drawn from a Gaussian distribution (see \cite{jennison1999group}).
-With AdaStop, we propose a non-parametric approach to GST similar to \cite{mehta1994exact}.
-In GST, the data are obtained sequentially, but the tests are done only at interim time points, with a new block of $n$ data being obtained from one monitoring point to the next.
-At each interim, the boundary deciding which test to reject is derived from the permutation distribution of the statistics observed across all previously obtained data.
+In order to perform the minimal number of runs, we propose to use group sequential testing (GST) with a nonparametric approach using permutation tests.
+Our approach is similar to \citep{mehta1994exact} but for multiple hypothesis testing.
+Compared to GST, we keep the i.i.d.\xspace assumption, but we do not assume that the data are drawn from a specific family of parametric distribution.
+In \citep{mehta1994exact}, the authors use rank tests with group-sequential testing.
+In contrast with our work, \citep{mehta1994exact} does not provide theoretical guarantees and considers only the case of 2 agents.

-\subsection{Permutation tests}
+\subsubsection{Permutation tests}

-Permutation tests (originally from \cite{pitman1937significance,fisher1936design} and more recently \cite{10.1214/13-AOS1090,Romano_2003,lehmann2005testing}) are non-parametric tests that are exact for testing the equality of distributions.
-This means that the type I error of the test (e.g.\@ the probability to make a mistake and reject the equality of two agents when their performances are statistically the same) is controlled by the parameter of the test $\alpha$.
+Permutation tests are \textbf{nonparametric tests} that are exact for testing the equality of distributions.
+This means that the type I error of the test (\ie the probability to make a mistake and reject the equality of two agents when their scores are statistically the same) is controlled by the parameter of the test $\alpha$, and that this is true for any fixed sample size $N$.
+Permutation tests are also well-known to work well in practice on \textbf{very small sample sizes} and are used extensively in biology.
+They were originally introduced by \citep{pitman1937significance} and \citep{fisher1936design} (see \citep[Chapter 17]{lehmann2005testing} for a textbook introduction).
+More recently \citep{10.1214/13-AOS1090} have studied asymptotic properties of this class of tests, while \citep{Romano_2003} have focused on stepdown methods for multiple hypothesis testing.